DSACMS/gov-codejson/README.md

 # gov-codejson

-CMS code.json: An agency-wide metadata standard for software projects
+code.json: An agency-wide metadata standard for software projects

 ## About the Project

-This repository contains documentation on CMS code.json, a metadata standard used to collect information on the agency's software projects in compliance with [M-16-21](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) and the [SHARE IT Act](https://www.congress.gov/bill/118th-congress/house-bill/9566/text/ih).
+This repository contains documentation on code.json, a metadata standard used to collect information on the agency's software projects in compliance with [M-16-21](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf) and the [SHARE IT Act](https://www.congress.gov/bill/118th-congress/house-bill/9566/text/ih).

-- [metadata.md](./docs/metadata.md): Overview on CMS code.json metadata standard
+- [metadata.md](./docs/metadata.md): Overview on code.json metadata standard
 - [schemas](./schemas): code.json generic schema and agency-level schemas
 - [procedures.md](./docs/procedures.md): Procedures and tools on creating and updating metadata
 - [examples.md](./docs/examples.md): Good examples of metadata in current agency code.json files